enumerbs/Project3-Group6/README.md

 ## Design / Technology Choices

+API technology choice: Flask
+- A Flask-based API provides a way to serve data from our project database in JSON format via a web server.
+- Using Flask allows us to define functions to handle the API endpoint requests, query the project database and potentially summarise or otherwise transform the data, before returning it as a result of a web (HTTP) request.
+- Presenting JSON data to the API's end users allows flexibility in the choice of client-side technology (as JSON is widely support by JavaScript, Python, and other languages).

+ETL technology choices: Jupyter Notebook (Python); Pandera library
+- Pandera (https://www.union.ai/pandera) allowed us to define a desired data schema, and validate datasets in our ETL pipeline against that schema.
+- Our example use of Pandera for that purpose can be found in the following Jupyter Notebook: `etl/etl_part3.ipynb`

 Database type choice: relational database
 - as we are dealing with tabular (structured) data
 - also known as 'SQL' database.<br>

+Database schema design choice: selection of 'country' name field
+- both the World Bank dataset and the ISO 3166 Country Codes dataset defined the Country names
+- arguably, the ISO 3166 country names were 'more official' in that they come from that standard
+- however, for simplicity, we chose to expose only the World Bank dataset country names via our API.
+- in doing so, we avoided possible confusion between country name variations, such as whether or not various republics were referred to with the word 'Republic' in their name, or not.

 Database product choice: SQLite ( https://www.sqlite.org/ )
 - SQLite supports most of the standard SQL language